PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 \subsubsection{Data}

 We test PocketNet on a range of recent public medical imaging challenge datasets.
 These datasets encompass three segmentation problems and one classification task, all with various data set sizes, complexity, and modalities.
 Two of our segmentation tasks - binary liver segmentation in the MICCAI Liver and Tumor Segmentation (LiTS) Challenge 2017 dataset \cite{lits} and single-contrast brain extraction in the Neurofeedback Skull-stripped (NFBS) repository \cite{nfbs} - are comparatively simple.
-We use these datasets for baseline comparisons much in the same way that the MNIST Fashion and CIFAR-10 datasets are used to evaluate newly proposed classification architectures.
+We use these datasets for baseline comparisons, much like the MNIST Fashion and CIFAR-10 datasets are used to evaluate newly proposed classification architectures.
 The third segmentation task - multilabel tumor segmentation in the MICCAI Brain Tumor Segmentation (BraTS) Challenge 2020 dataset \cite{brats1, brats2, brats3} - is commonly viewed as a more complex and technical segmentation problem than LiTS or NFBS segmentation.
 Therefore, we use BraTS data for our performance benchmarks (see Section \ref{sec:gpu-usage}).
-Finally, our classification task - binary classification in the COVIDx8B dataset \cite{covidx} - evaluates the PocketNet paradigm with a much larger dataset, demonstrating its appropriateness for pertinent problems other than image segmentation that also use deep CNNs.
-Each of these datasets and their related pre-processing and post-processing methods are described below.
+Finally, our classification task - binary classification in the COVIDx8B dataset \cite{covidx} - evaluates the PocketNet paradigm with a much larger dataset, demonstrating its appropriateness for pertinent problems other than image segmentation.
+These datasets and their related pre-processing and post-processing methods are described below.